BerkeleyLab/upcxx/INSTALL.md

 #### Validation of ROCm/HIP memory kinds support

-One can validate HIP/ROCm support in a given UPC++ install using the a command like the following:
+One can validate HIP/ROCm support in a given UPC++ install using a command like the following:

 ```bash
 $ upcxx-info | grep HIP